 Two Greater Johnstown High School students arrested, accused of having knife in classroom

 Sep.
-22—Two teens were arrested and accused of being in possession of a knife at Greater Johnstown High School on Wednesday, city police said.
+23—JOHNSTOWN, Pa. — Two teens were arrested and accused of being in possession of a knife at Greater Johnstown High School on Wednesday, city police said.

 "It's an unfortunate situation, but the good news is the processes we have in place with security and our school resource officer went into play and kept everybody safe," Superintendent Amy Arcurio said.